protontypes/open-sustainable-technology/README.md

 - [Climate_Indices](https://github.com/monocongo/climate_indices) - Contains Python implementations of various climate index algorithms which provide a geographical and temporal picture of the severity of precipitation and temperature anomalies useful for climate monitoring and research.
 - [CLIMA-Land](https://github.com/CliMA/Land) - Everything within the Land model (Soil Plant Atmosphere Module, Land Hydrology, etc).
 - [Eradiate](https://github.com/eradiate/eradiate) - A next-generation radiative transfer model for Earth observation applications.
-- [hyfo](https://github.com/Yuanchao-Xu/hyfo) - Mainly focuses on data process and visulization in hydrology and climate forecasting.
-- [climate](https://github.com/bczernecki/climate) - The goal of the climate R package is to automatize downloading of meteorological and hydrological data from publicly available repositories.
-- [rdwd](https://github.com/brry/rdwd) - An R package to select, download and read climate data from the German Weather Service.
-- [rWBclimate](https://github.com/ropensci/rWBclimate) - An R interface for the World Bank climate data used in the World Bank climate knowledge portal.
 - [TECA](https://github.com/LBL-EESA/TECA) - The Toolkit for Extreme Climate Analysis, contains a collection of climate anlysis algorithms targetted at extreme event detection and analysis.
-- [Climate Data Store Toolbox](https://cds.climate.copernicus.eu/toolbox/doc/index.html) - Dive into this wealth of information about the Earth's past, present and future climate.
 - [The Global Environmental Multiscale Model](https://gitlab.com/eccc/gem/gem) - An integrated forecasting and data assimilation system developed by the Atmospheric Numerical Prediction Research Section, Meteorological Research Division, of Environment and Climate Change Canada.
 - [ClimateMachine.jl](https://github.com/CliMA/ClimateMachine.jl) - Climate Machine: an Earth System Model that automatically learns from data.
 - [atlas](https://github.com/ecmwf/atlas) - A library for numerical weather prediction and climate modelling.
-- [Climate-Change-Datasets](https://github.com/adventuroussrv/Climate-Change-Datasets) - Here is a list of Climate Change Public Datasets.
 - [MOM6](https://github.com/NOAA-GFDL/MOM6) - A numerical representation of the ocean fluid with applications from the process scale to the planetary circulation scale.
 - [MOM5](https://github.com/mom-ocean/MOM5) - A numerical ocean model based on the hydrostatic primitive equations.
 Development of the model is managed through this GitHub site.
-- [CliFlo](https://github.com/ropensci/clifro) - Easily download and visualise climate data from New Zealand's National Climate Database.
 - [hector](https://github.com/JGCRI/hector) - An open source, object-oriented, simple global climate carbon-cycle model.
 - [pyhector](https://github.com/openclimatedata/pyhector) - Python interface for the simple global climate carbon-cycle model Hector.
 - [Apache Open Climate Workbench](https://github.com/apache/climate) - An effort to develop software that performs climate model evaluations using model outputs from a variety of different sources.